A typical PreO control site: four flags - which, if any, is where the circle is on the map?

 PreO control site

-TempO is the sprint version of TrailO, consisting of timed controls throughout.
+TempO is the speed version of TrailO, consisting of timed controls throughout.
 Each person is called individually to a control station and is seated – or if in a wheelchair, placed at the same spot – with a view out over terrain with usually 6 kites visible on different mapped features.
 The 6 kites are pointed out by an official, and then a stack of small map extracts is handed out, each aligned in the direction of view and showing one control circle.
 Initially a cover sheet hides the first map from view.

 Controls are not visible until you're ready to start - everyone sits at exactly the same spot